chaintune/Music_Mono/README.md

 ### Music Listeners's Repository

-1. When the Listener first visits the platform, they can start listening the song directly.
+1. When the Listener first visits the platform, they can listen to their chosen song directly.
+2. If they like they can buy any of the music/album NFT and can become an owner.
+Once they are the owner, a certain portion of the Artists' earnings will be sent to the NFT owner as a loyalty, through which they can earn while listening to the songs.
+3. NFT holders will further be allowed to access Artists' private communities over Discord to have chats and activities within the fan group.

 <!-- USAGE EXAMPLES -->
 ## Usage